FedoraQt/MediaWriter/README.md

 If you experience any problem with the application, like crashes or errors when writing to your drives, please open an issue here on Github.

 Please don't forget to attach the FedoraMediaWriter.log file that will appear in your Documents folder ($HOME/Documents on Linux and Mac, C:\Users\<user>\Documents).
-It contains some non-sensitive information about your system and the log of all events happening the runtime.
+It contains some non-sensitive information about your system and the log of all events happening during the runtime.

 ## Building